Image with graphics of different housing types

 What This Means for Pitt Meadows

 Over the coming years, City residents will likely see a larger variety of housing types built in neighbourhoods that were primarily known to have single-family-homes.
-Pursuant with the new provincial housing legislation, on June 25, 2024, the City updated the Zoning Bylaw to allow small-scale multi-unit housing on lots currently zoned for single-family and duplex and the following is now allowed:
+Pursuant with the new provincial housing legislation, on June 25, 2024, the City updated the Zoning Bylaw to allow small-scale multi-unit housing on lots previously zoned for single-family or duplex and the following is now allowed:

 • up to three units on residential lots with an area 280m2 (3,014 ft2) or less